Sorel Cohen

 Sorel Cohen is a Canadian photographer and visual artist currently living and working in Montreal, Quebec, Canada.
 She was represented by Donald Browne Gallery in Montreal until the gallery closed its doors in 2016.

 Biography

 Sorel Cohen was born in 1936, in Montreal, Quebec, to parents of Ukrainian and Polish descent.

 Cohen pursued post-secondary education in Montreal, earning a Bachelor of Fine Arts from Concordia University in 1974, as well as a Masters of Fine Arts in 1979.
 Her Masters thesis examined feminist influences on art in the 1970s, and her work has continued to be shaped by her feminist values.

+Her fonds is held by the National Gallery of Canada.

 Style

 Sorel Cohen has worked extensively with portraiture, both behind and in front of the camera.
 The majority of her work has a focus on both autobiographical works as well as feminist works.
 In the 1970s, Cohen began experimenting by combining photography with performance art, which was a relatively new idea at the time and soon became known for this.
 Cohen often combines the use of this performance art with a slow shutter speed, creating a blurred aesthetic.
 By displaying these photographs in a series, the viewer feels a sense of time passing through them.
 Cohen draws inspiration from all forms of art, from painting to sculpture, to performance in her photographic work.
 Although Cohen's work comes from personal experience, she gives her photographs a quality that allows for interpretation, giving them an almost universal meaning.
 Cohen has produced an extensive collection of work that comes from a perspective of psychoanalysis.